PUM14-GutenTag/GutenTag/README.md

 # GutenTag

-This is a bachelors project which goal is to create a data labeling product.
-The students developong this are students at Linköpings universitet in Sweden.
+This is a bachelor's project with the goal to create a data labeling web app.
+The students developing this are students at Linköpings universitet in Sweden.

 ## Configuring your development environment